Yes, it’s Sweet Charity, the mod musical about a dumb hooker and her dead-end life!

 Charity finds herself back at Vittorio’s place as he inexplicably dotes on her.
 It’s all too much for her since she’s used to guys with no money slapping her around and she starts to cry.
 Vittorio offers to slap her and steal her money if it makes her feel better, but she reveals that she’s upset because her girlfriends will never believe she was there.

 Vittorio picks through his trash and offers her an old top hat and cane to impress her friends.
 Because every hooker dreams of spending the night with Fred Astaire.

 It must have done the trick, because she hops around that apartment like a baby monkey with her new toys.

 With only a couple of exceptions, we tend to hate the songs in this film.
 “If They Could See Me Now” is okay, but not one of our favorites.
 The choreography’s Fosse-riffic, but Shirley Maclaine’s ceaseless mugging is annoying in every song she sings.

-The next day, instead of having the good sense to be embarrassed about her humiliating night, she brags about it to her co-trannies and shows off her hat and cane.
+The next day, instead of having the good sense to be embarrassed about her humiliating night, she brags about it to her co-workers and shows off her hat and cane.
 They rightfully laugh at her for not getting a fur coat out of the deal.
-Listen to the trannies.
-They always know.

 Chita, Paula and Shirley decide that “There’s Gotta be Something Better Than This” and dance their way to a promise to get the hell out of there.